decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 ### **Best Practices for Implementing LinkedClaims**

 #### **1. Claim Construction Approach**
 Creating meaningful and verifiable claims is the foundation of LinkedClaims.
-The provided input schema ensures consistency and facilitates the verification process.
+The provided input schema provides **one example** of how to structure claims, which ensures consistency and facilitates the verification process.

-- **Schema Adherence**: Use the schema below to structure claims:
+- **Example Schema**: This schema represents a robust approach to structuring claims:
   ```json
   {
     "stars": 0,